daxu2/Unified-Customer-Network-Platform-Base-On-Cisco-DNA/README.md

     Don’t describe in which format users need to type or paste in file API endpoint or server IP.
 For example, sometimes devs write in code api_endpoint = “https://" + IP +"/", such that users need to paste the IP only without a slash at the end or a protocol specification.
 Please clarify this information in README.

-Technology Summary :

-1.Unified &amp; Customer-oriented &amp; localized Enterprise  Network Management Platform Base on Cisco DNA Solution,Monitor network every where，any time,and provide automaticly report
-2.3rd party switch integrate
-3.Customer-oriented Protal,not only IT view,but also need OT and Management Team view
-4.Notification and Integrate With WeChat and Webex Team,Real time notification Integrating customer workflow 5.Self Service Integrate With WeChat and customer mobile app,Provide more self-service  for OT within workflow ,more automatic,more flexible IT Operation
-6.DNA Assurance Portal Localization

-Business Summary:

-1.Win &amp; Win &amp; Win:Cisco Win the Case,Partner Wim more Project,Customer IT win Trust from Management Team 2.This is not only an Idea,it is real case/product, Total Booking Number：1M+ US$ 3.Cisco Value Selling:Cross Archi Selling,From IT to OT,Focus on customer business value and solve really issue 4.Partner Tranformation:From product selling to solution selling,More closely with customer core business,Partner develop skill Use case description

 How to Use Demo Code：